Richardrflsn/Library-Project/README.md

 - View books
 - Borrowing books
 - Returning books
+- View borrow
 - Adding books
 - Log out

 To borrow books, you must log in first and also when returning the book.
-Normal accounts will not be able to add books; only admin accounts can add books to the system.
+Normal accounts will not be able to add books and view borrow; only admin accounts can add books to the system.
 This program is C-based and should be accessed using an IDE that supports coloring.

 # How to run this program
 1. Download all these files and put them in a new file.